NSW Board Members 2020

 The National Trust of Australia (NSW) is governed by a Board comprised of 12 elected members and the Trust’s Chief Executive Officer.
 The Board elects its President, Deputy President and Treasurer.

 Meet our Board:

-Mr Neil Wykes OAM, President and Treasurer
+Mr Neil Wykes OAM, President

 The Chair of the National Trust (NSW)’s Financial Audit and Risk Management Committee, Neil has been a dedicated member since 1983 and provides the organisation with the benefit of extensive financial, commercial and risk management expertise gained from 50 years in business.

 He is also Director and Treasurer of worldwide organisation of Variety – the Children’s Charity; National Company Secretary for Variety – the Children’s Charity in Australia; Board member of the Macular Disease Foundation Australia and Chair of this charity’s Audit and Risk Management Committee.
 Neil is also Director Esse Quam Videri Foundation (Dubbo High School) and a Member of the Sector User Group of the Australian Charities and Not-for-profits Commission.